Gofnax/Glem_Language/README.md

 ***Basic Usage:***<br>
 The basic way to make use of Glem is to write one-line expressions,<br>
 for which the interpreter will print the result.
+In addition, you can<br>
+write an expression inside an expression, as shown below.
+At the end<br>
+of each line, there has to be a ```;``` for the language to recognize<br>
+the expression written as a statement it can execute.<br>
 For example:
 ```
 >>> 3 + 5;